East Lake High School: Concert Band and Wind Ensemble

 The East Lake High School Concert Band and Wind Ensemble is consistently Superior rated at both district and state level performances at Concert and Solo and Ensemble performance assessments.
 The members of these bands have an average GPA of 3.9 and made up over a third of the 2021 Pinellas All-County High School Ensembles.
 In 2022, both the Concert Band and Wind Ensemble competed in the annual Festival Disney music performance competition at Walt Disney World.
 The bands performed in the Ballroom of the Americas at Disney’s Contemporary Resort and awards were presented at Disney’s Hollywood Studios theme park.
 Both bands earned superiors and best in their class, along with the Wind Ensemble earning grand champion for the entire competition.

 Jazz Ensemble

 Within the ELHS band program is the Jazz Ensemble.
 The Jazz Ensemble is known for earning superiors at the annual Pinellas County Jazz Music-Performance Assessment.
 In 1996, the Jazz Band was selected to perform at various outdoor venues, including the Centennial Olympic Park for the 1996 Summer Olympics held in Atlanta.
 The trip was cut short due to the domestic terrorist bombing in the very park they were supposed to perform in just days prior.

-Chamber Orchestra

-Among the other bands included in the program, there is the East Lake Chamber Orchestra.
-Along with the other bands, the orchestra also earns superiors at the annual Pinellas County Orchestra Music-Performance Assessment and sends a handful of students to the Pinellas All-County Orchestra Ensemble.
-It is one of the biggest school orchestras in the county with over 50 students.